Derek Yach: Memberships and associations

-Yach serves on several advisory boards, including the NIH's John E. Fogarty International Center, the Board of Directors of Cornerstone Capital Group, and the Wellcome Trust's Sustaining Health Committee.
-He is also a board member of several influential health organizations and a mentor to the next generation of leaders.
+Yach serves on several advisory boards, including the NIH’s John E. Fogarty International Center, the Board of Directors of Cornerstone Capital Group, and the Wellcome Trust’s Sustaining Health Committee. e has also served as a board member of multiple health organizations and has been involved in mentoring activities within the public health field.

 Publications

 Yach has authored or co-authored over 250 peer-reviewed articles in prestigious journals such as Science, Nature, The BMJ, and The Lancet.
 His work has been widely recognized and cited by major media outlets.

 Awards and honors

 Yach has received numerous accolades, including an honorary Doctor of Science from Georgetown University and being a finalist for the Nelson Mandela Award in South Africa.

 Personal Interests

-Yach is an avid open water swimmer and is passionate about combining artificial intelligence with biotechnology to enhance public health outcomes worldwide.
+Yach is an open water swimmer and works on integrating artificial intelligence with biotechnology to support public health outcomes.